bruhmastir/library/docs/aerodrome/al-maktoum/air.md

   <figcaption>Table 5-1: Standard departure points</figcaption>
 </figure>

+!!! note
+    V13 intersection departure may be used for departing aircraft on runway 30

 ### 3.2.2 Line up clearances
 Aircraft that have reached the runway holding points for departure shall be told to line-up once the runway is vacant and there is room to maneuver the aircraft onto the runway.